 - forge a historic pension reform agreement with 11 unions that will save taxpayers $3 billion over the next three decades, including more than $43 million this year;

-- launch “San José Works,” providing summer and year-round jobs to more than 2,000 teenagers living in gang-impacted neighborhoods;
+- launch “San José Works,” providing summer and year-round jobs to more than 3,000 teenagers living in

-- make Mineta San José International the fastest-growing major airport in the nation for two consecutive years, with seven new international flights and more than 30 new domestic flights;
+- make Mineta San José International the fastest-growing major airport in the nation for two consecutive years, with six new international flights and more than 30 new domestic flights;

-- create after-school learning programs (“San Jose Learns”) and coding and computer science programs (“5K Coding Challenge”) for thousands of children in low-income families, while expanding library services and hours in every neighborhood;
+- create after-school learning programs (“San Jose Learns”) and coding and computer science programs (“5K Coding Challenge”) for more than 7,000 children from low-income families, while expanding library services and hours in every neighborhood;

-- concurrently lift the minimum wage among a half-dozen Silicon Valley cities, to $15 per hour by 2019;
+- concurrently lift the minimum wage among a half-dozen Silicon Valley cities, to $15 per hour;

-- make San José the nation's largest city to implement its own "Community Choice Energy" program, offering residents and businesses the option to power their homes and facilities with renewable energy sources, at cost-competitive rates starting in 2019;
+- make San José the nation's largest city to implement its own "Community Choice Energy" program, offering San Jose residents and businesses the option to power their homes and facilities with cost-competitive renewable energy that now supplies 80% of their electricity;

 - spark Downtown's revitalization, using fee reductions and accelerated permit approvals to fill empty storefronts with restaurants and amenities, expand co-working space, build thousands of high-rise apartments, invigorate public spaces, and lure key tech employers;